Chlamydia and Infertility

 Chlamydia can cause more 'ectopic pregnancies' where a fertilised egg starts growing somewhere other than the womb, where it's supposed to

 Once you've had one ectopic pregnancy, your chances of having another one increase

 Chlamydia is one of the main causes of infertility in the UK and around the world.
-The disease is frequently asymptomatic (i.e. it has no symptoms for the majority of patients), so people often don't realise they've got it.
+The disease frequently has no symptoms for the majority of patients (is asymptomatic), so people often don't realise they've got it.
 Because of this, it's common for chlamydia not to be detected, and for it to spread to the body, causing damage to the reproductive system in both men and women.

 How does chlamydia cause infertility?

 Infertility can be defined as the inability to get pregnant despite frequent unprotected sex over the course of one year.
 In western countries like the UK, about 15% of couples are infertile.
 Men are responsible for the couple’s infertility in half of these cases.

-Infertility can be caused by a combination of factors that prevent a pregnancy from happening.
+Infertility can be caused by a combination of factors that stop a pregnancy from happening.
 This is usually the result of genetic factors (e.g. poor DNA quality in sperm) and environmental factors (e.g. stress, smoking).

 The rise of obesity in rich countries has contributed to the rise in infertility rates, because women who are obese tend not to ovulate as efficiently as those who are not overweight.